 Again, I received an incredible amount of inspiration from Spirit which resulted in me taking up the paintbrush, in quite an impassioned way.

-I vacated my academic life, and my dream of becoming a lawyer completely dissolved, as I journeyed the artist’s life.
+I left my academic life behind me, and my dream of becoming a lawyer completely dissolved, as I journeyed with great enthusiasm into the artist’s life.

 I began creating inspired paintings in an automated way on my kitchen floor.
 I’d never before produced art in this way and it completely rocked my socks off!